Ceremonial vs. Culinary Matcha

 Understanding the difference between ceremonial and culinary matcha is key to appreciating this versatile and healthful green tea.
 Whether you're savoring the delicate sweetness of ceremonial matcha in a traditional tea ceremony or enjoying the robust flavor of culinary matcha in a latte or baked good, there's a matcha for every occasion.

 We invite you to explore the world of matcha with our certified organic Uji matcha, which is of ceremonial grade.
 You can shop for it here.
 We also offer wholesale matcha and hojicha to our worldwide customers.
-For more information on our wholesale offerings, visit our wholesale matcha and wholesale hojicha pages.
+For more information on our wholesale offerings, visit our wholesale matcha page.